Halfdan the Old: Skáldskaparmál

-These houses which were named but now have been used in skaldship for titles of rank.

 Snorri then quotes many skaldic verses which demonstrate this.

 Ættartolur

 Halfdan and his sons

 The Ættartolur, the genealogies appended to the Hversu Noregr byggdist in the Flatey Book introduce Halfdan the Old as the ruler of Ringiríki (a territory including modern Ringerike and Valdres in Oppland).
 Halfdan is here the son of King Hring (eponym of Ringeríki) by the daughter of a sea-king named Vífil (Vífill).
 Hring was son of Raum the Old (eponym of Raumaríki) by Hild (Hildr) the daughter Gudröd the Old (Guðrǫðr inn gamli).
 Raum the Old was son of Nór (Nórr) (the eponym of Norway).
 See Nór for further details about Nór and his ancestry and descendants.

 In his sacrifice Halfdan requested a lifetime of 300 years like that of his ancestor Snær.

 The form Tiggi appears instead of Tyggi in the list of the first nine sons.
 The list of the second nine sons has Skelfir instead of Yngvi and the form Næfil (Næfill) instead of Nefir.
 The order of the names is the same and it is explained that Hildir, Sigar, and Lofdi were war-kings; Audi, Budli, and Næfil were sea-kings, while Dag, Skelfir, and Bragi remained on their lands.